borisbat/Woof3D/README.md

 TODO: in no particular order

-* figure out font file format
+* figure out loading screen formats (get psyched?)
 * move "fio" into application
 * projectiles
 * the rest of the bosses (only hans gesse works so far)